 Regional staff will be expected to have sufficient knowledge to prudently evaluate standard financial agreements or related contracts.
-However, the Region may obtain outside energy market intelligence, financial and/or legal advice as necessary.
+However, should in their opinion the appropriate level of knowledge or Region may obtain outside energy market intelligence not exist, or as otherwise directed, outside financial, market and/or legal advice will be obtained as necessary.